Introduction

 "They are reselling the power at seven cents per kilowatt hour!" said the other in similar outrage."

 "Listen, first of all thank you for your concern.
 Remember, our plant is a demonstration plant.
 When word gets around that we are selling electricity at two cents and making a profit this system will be popping up everywhere.
+That's free advertising.

-I need you to go make a fuss in the press, tell everyone who will listen.
-Every time you complain about how unfair it is, be sure to mention that we are profitable at two cents per kilowatt hour and that WPPPS really shouldn't be charging so much if they are only paying us two cents.
+"I need you to go make a fuss in the press, tell everyone who will listen.
+Every time you complain about how unfair it is, be sure to mention that we are profitable at two cents per kilowatt hour and that WPPSS really shouldn't be charging so much if they are only paying us two cents.

 "We understand," they told me.

-"Yes, Sir!" they responded.
+"Yes, Sir!"

-They smiled for the first time, shook my hand, and apologized for interfering with breakfast.
+They smiled for the first time, shook my hand and apologized for interfering with breakfast.
 Matt looked at me smiling as they walked off.

 "What are you planning?" he asked.

-"You'll see," I told him still smiling.
+"You'll see," I told him, still smiling.

 "Hi Mr and Mrs Petworth."

 "Don't bother Harry, he just won't call you by your first name," Janet told her husband.
-They both offered greetings and I returned them.
+They both offered holiday greetings and I returned them.
 It was late morning and I looked around to see if anything was new, then pulled up a chair next to a smiling Amber, petting her new pony.

 "You were right," she told me.